 9.6.20 Resource Type serviceSubscribedNode

-The <serviceSubscribedNode> resource represents M2M Node information that is needed as part of the M2M Service Subscription resource.
-It shall contain information about the M2M Node as well as application identifiers of the Applications running on that Node.
+The <serviceSubscribedNode> resource represents M2M Node information that is needed as part of the M2M Service Subscription resource and is only stored on IN-CSE.
+It contains M2M-Node-ID and optionally CSE-ID running on that Node.

 Figure 9.6.20-1: Structure of <serviceSubscribedNode> resource